ibm-cloud-docs/watsonxdata/optm_jdbc_query.md

 {{site.data.keyword.attribute-definition-list}}

-# Optimizing JDBC metadata queries for Presto engines (Java and C++)
+# Optimizing JDBC metadata queries for Presto (Java) engine
 {: #jdbc_metadata_optimization}

-When using JDBC metadata APIs with Presto engine, query performance depends on the filters you specify.
-Understanding how to optimize these queries can significantly reduce execution time.
+Slow performance when querying metadata through Presto JDBC.
 {: shortdesc}

-## About JDBC metadata queries
+## What's happening
 {: #jdbc_metadata_optimization1}

-JDBC metadata methods such as `getColumns()`, `getTables()`, and `getSchemas()` are used by applications to discover database structure programmatically.
-These methods query the metastore to retrieve information about catalogs, schemas, tables, and columns.

-Without proper filtering, metadata queries can take 5-8 minutes or longer to complete, depending on the size of your catalog.
-This occurs because Presto must enumerate all schemas, tables, and columns by querying the metastore when no filters are specified.

-## Best practices
+Metadata queries using `getColumns(catalog, null, null, "%")` through Presto JDBC take 5–8 minutes to complete.

+## Why it's happening
 {: #jdbc_metadata_optimization2}

-To optimize JDBC metadata query performance, follow these recommendations:
+This is expected behavior when querying all columns across an entire catalog without filters.
+The operation requires Presto to enumerate all schemas, tables, and columns by querying the Hive Metastore.
+No engine-side optimization is available for this type of broad metadata query.

+Presto's metadata query behavior is determined by how it interacts with the metastore:

+- Exact filters allow early metadata pruning at the metastore level
+- Wildcard queries require full catalog enumeration
+- No filters force Presto to retrieve and process all metadata

+This is expected engine behavior.
+Metadata calls to the metastore can only use filters that are explicitly specified in the query.
+Without filters, Presto must scan the entire catalog, which takes time proportional to the catalog size.

+For more information about connecting to Presto, see Connecting to Presto (Java) engine.

+## How to fix it
+{: #jdbc_metadata_optimization3}

+To improve performance, always specify filters in your metadata queries:

 ### Always specify schema filters
-{: #jdbc_metadata_optimization3}
+{: #jdbc_metadata_optimization4}

 Limit the metadata scan scope by specifying the schema name.
 This is the most effective way to improve performance.

 When calling JDBC metadata methods:

 - Specify the schema name parameter instead of using `null`
 - This limits the scope to a single schema
 - Reduces query time from 5-8 minutes to under 1 minute

 ### Add table name filters when possible
-{: #jdbc_metadata_optimization4}
+{: #jdbc_metadata_optimization5}

 Further reduce the metadata scan by specifying table names or patterns.

 When you know the specific table or table pattern:

 - Specify the table name parameter
 - Use table name patterns when appropriate
 - This provides the fastest execution time

 ### Use proper escaping for special characters
-{: #jdbc_metadata_optimization5}
+{: #jdbc_metadata_optimization6}

 Schema and table names containing underscores require proper escaping for exact matching.

 For names with underscores:

 - Use the escape character (backslash `\`) before underscores
 - Example: `gosales\_1021` for exact match of `gosales_1021`
 - Without escaping, underscore acts as a wildcard character

 ### Enumerate schemas individually for multiple schemas
-{: #jdbc_metadata_optimization6}
+{: #jdbc_metadata_optimization7}

 If you need metadata for multiple schemas, query them individually rather than using wildcards.

 Recommended approach:

 1. First, retrieve the list of schemas using `getSchemas()`
 2. Then, query each schema individually with specific schema filters
 3. This provides better performance than querying all schemas at once

-## Why metadata queries can be slow
+Querying metadata without filters across an entire catalog is not recommended for production use.
-{: #jdbc_metadata_optimization7}
+{: note}

-Presto's metadata query behavior is determined by how it interacts with the metastore:

-- **Exact filters** allow early metadata pruning at the metastore level
-- **Wildcard queries** require full catalog enumeration
-- **No filters** force Presto to retrieve and process all metadata

-This is expected engine behavior.
-Metadata calls to the metastore can only use filters that are explicitly specified in the query.
-Without filters, Presto must scan the entire catalog, which takes time proportional to the catalog size.